linux-lock/bpflock/docs/memory-protections.md

   - Automatic loading of kernel modules.
 This will block users (or attackers) from auto-loading modules.
 Unprivileged code will not be able to load "vulnerable" modules in this case.
   - Unsafe usage of module parameters.

+After pinning the corresponding bpf program, kmodlock will exit.

 **Under development:**
-`kmodlock` can also be used to ensure that all kernel modules and firmware that are loaded originate from the same root filesystem.
+kmodlock can also be used to ensure that all kernel modules and firmware that are loaded originate from the same root filesystem.
 Extra flags can be passed to ensure that such filesystem is: mounted read-only or either backed by a read-only device such as dm-verity, if not then the operation will be denied.
 Some of this functionality was inspired by [LoadPin LSM](https://www.kernel.org/doc/html/latest/admin-guide/LSM/LoadPin.html).

 ### 2.2 Modules protection usage

-`kmodlock` supports the following options:
+kmodlock supports the following options:

 * `profile`: this is the global profile that takes one of the followings:
   - `allow|none|privileged` : they are the same, they define the least secure profile.
 In this profile access is logged and allowed for all processes.
 Useful to log security events.
-  - `baseline` : restrictive profile where access is denied for all processes, except applications and containers that run in the host pid and network namespaces, or applications that are present in the allow `bpflock_cgroupmap`.
+  - `baseline` : restrictive profile where access is denied for all processes, except privileged applications and containers that run in the host pid and network namespaces, or applications that are present in the allow `bpflock_cgroupmap`.
   - `restricted` : heavily restricted profile where access is denied for all processes.

 * In case the profile is `allow` or `baseline`, a comma-separated list of operations to block can be specified:
   - `load_module`: block module loading.
   - `autoload_module`: block automatic module loading.
   - `unsigned_module` : block unsigned module loading.
   - `unsafe_module_parameters` : block module parameters that directly specify hardware. parameters to drivers.

   If the list of operations to block is not set, then all operations are allowed according to the permission model.

 Examples: